FCE Speaking Archives - EngExam.info

 Candidate A, here are your pictures.
 They show people shopping for food.
 I’d like you to compare these two photos and say what they might find enjoyable while doing their shopping.
 (1 minute)

-Candidate A: While in the left picture we can see people making purchases in a supermarket, the right picture had people buying food from a street vendor.
-The place in the first photo probably has a wider variety of goods, but the food in the other picture is more likely to be fresh and natural.
+Candidate A: While in the left picture we can see people making purchases in a supermarket, the right picture shows people buying food from a street vendor.
+The place in the first photo looks like it has a wider variety of goods, but the food in the other picture is more likely to be fresh and natural.

-I believe that the family in the supermarket enjoy doing it together, making those decision taking everyone’s opinion into account.
+I believe that the family in the supermarket enjoys doing it together, taking everyone’s opinion into account.
 They look really happy.
-The people in the right picture are probably glad to have the opportunity to purchase fresh produce.
+The people in the right picture are glad to have the opportunity to purchase fresh produce.
 The buyer and the street vendor are likely to know each other, too.

 Candidate B, Which type of shopping is more common in your country? (~20 seconds).

 Candidate B: I can’t say that either of these types is more popular than the other.
-It really depends on the part of country.
-Smaller towns and villagers tend to have many outdoor markets where you could buy fresh, natural food.
+It really depends on the part of the country.
+Smaller towns and villages tend to have many outdoor markets where you can buy fresh, natural food.
 In bigger cities, people mostly shop in supermarkets.

 Candidate B, here are your pictures.
 They show young people on bicycles.
 Compare the pictures and say what challenges they might be facing.
 (1 minute)

-Candidate B: Well, the little girl in the left picture is being taught how to ride the bike by her father.
-In contrast, the boy in the right picture looks really confident with his BMX bicycle, performing a stunt jump.
-Both of them are probably enjoying the experience, but for different reasons.
+Candidate B: Well, the little girl in the left picture is being taught how to ride a bike by her father.
+In contrast, the boy in the right picture looks really confident on his BMX bicycle, performing a stunt jump.
+I guess both of them are enjoying the experience, but for different reasons.

-The girl is probably feeling nervous, because she has to be steering the bike, maintaining balance and being aware of her surroundings at the same time.
+The girl seems to be feeling nervous as she has steer the bike, maintain balance, and be aware of her surroundings – all at the same time!
 It must be really difficult to do all that when you’re just a beginner cyclist.
-This can’t be said about the boy, whose challenge is quite different – he has to land his bike safely without breaking it or hurting himself.
+This can’t be said about the boy, whose challenge is quite different — he has to land his bike safely without breaking it or hurting himself.

 Candidate A, is cycling popular where you live? (~20 seconds)

 Candidate A: No, not at all.
-We have harsh winters with lots of snow and our summers are really short.
-You can see an occasional cyclist, but it is more like a exception.
-It’s a shame, really – I wish we had warmer climate, because cycling really looks like a fun thing to do!
+We have harsh winters with lots of snow, and our summers are really short.
+You can see an occasional cyclist, but it is more of an exception.
+It’s a shame, really.
+I wish we had a warmer climate, because cycling really looks like a fun thing to do!

 #7.
 Manual work; Cooking

-Candidate A: The man in the right picture seems to be hanging from a high-rise building, cleaning windows – this looks a bit scary, to be honest.
-On the contrary, the left picture has an old man, probably he is father to the young girl next to him.
-They are tending to their crops – a much more peaceful picture, if you ask me!
+Candidate A: The man in the right picture seems to be hanging from a high-rise building, cleaning windows; this looks a bit scary, to be honest.
+On the contrary, the left image depicts an old man, probably the father of the young girl next to him.
+They are tending to their crops — a much more peaceful picture, if you ask me!

-The man cleaning the windows probably chose that activity to make money, because it looks rather dangerous – or maybe he is really into doing risky things, you know, for adrenaline.
-The people in the right photo might be looking after the crops because they depend on them, or it could be just their hobby, it’s hard to tell.
+The man cleaning the windows could have chosen that activity to make money because it looks rather dangerous, or maybe he is really into doing risky things, you know, for adrenaline.
+The people in the right photo might be looking after the crops because they depend on them, or it could be just their hobby; it’s hard to tell.

 Candidate B, which person finds their activity more satisfying? (~20 seconds).